BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

     - A hemispheric ambient light (if no light source exists in the imported file).
 - The player has a width of 4 and a height of 8.
 The player can crouch to a height of 4 instead.
 Take this into account when creating your level.
 The cylinder mesh in `templateLevel.blend` has these metrics, so you can use this for reference.
 - You will very likely have to play around with the level to ensure the player controls match well with the level design and layout.

-## Disclaimer
-The project is work-in-progress, and contains several incomplete features and bugs.
-The project is only meant as a public demonstration of Babylonjs and Colyseus.

-There is no intention of any future work on this project.